slugbyte/mold/README.md

 Tasks very in the number of options they require and flags they support.
 Flags are allways boolean truthy values, and can be placed in mold's arguments in any order (begining, middle, end).

-Here is list of mold commands and their uses.
+Here is the list of mold commands and their uses.
 * `--verson ` -- print mold's version
 * `root` -- Manage your MOLD\_ROOT directory (install, clone, ect.)
 * `conf` -- Manage dotfiles (CRUD + link to $HOME)
 * `plug` -- Manage single-file shell scripts (CRUD + sourced every new shell)
-* `exec` -- Manage executable files (CRUD + add them to a dir on $PATH)
+* `exec` -- Manage executable files (CRUD + add them to a directory on $PATH)
 * `leaf` -- Manage file templates (CRUD + export to anywhere you need to use them)
 * `fold` -- Manage project directory scaffolds (CRUD + export to anywhere you need to use them)
 * `sync` -- Has git wraper tasks for the MOLD\_ROOT